 Divide your plastic finds into color categories and design your own Mardi Gras bead mosaic.
 Black Pearl resident Katie Farmer recommends affixing beads to a wood-paneled canvas frame, which she says can support the weight of the beads.
 She then paints her designs on the panels before gluing the beads down with Aleene’s tacky glue.
 Farmer says her mosaics take anywhere between 60-90 hours to finish.

 Display Your Keepers

 In a custom familiar to anyone who has gone through a bag of Halloween candy, post Mardi Gras New Orleanians sort through their “good” and “bad” beads when deciding which to keep.
 Good beads are the unusual ones — the bigger beads or the ones that have a medallion.
-Last year, Uptown resident Nicky Mast wrapped her best beads around a wreath left over from Christmas.
+One year, Uptown resident Nicky Mast wrapped her best beads around a wreath left over from Christmas.
 She says she wanted a way to display beads that were too pretty to donate but would just sit in the closet.